 Sometimes you get too careful with a character, especially if you’ve based her on yourself or a close friend or relative.
 If this seems to be the case, consider adding weirdness.

-10-MINUTE SOLUTION: Give her an obsession.
+10-Minute Solution: Give her an obsession.

 Obsessions are great because they’re simple to drop into a character’s personality, and you can use them repeatedly to spice up your plot.

-An obsession gives a character a sort of schizophrenic point of view that can be used for comic relief, extra conflict, inner turmoil or all three: The space station commander must run a tight ship yet, gosh, there’s that beautiful cobalt-blue screw-top from yesterday’s meal that would fit perfectly in the crevice next to his sleeping station, provided nobody has to slide open the adjacent compartment with the emergency appendectomy kit, which happens to be crammed with the lucky bingo charms he inherited from his aunt and smuggled aboard on launch day because the sight of them calms him down when he’s upset.
+An obsession gives a character a sort of multi-layered point of view that can be used for comic relief, extra conflict, inner turmoil, or all three: The space station commander must run a tight ship yet, gosh, there’s that beautiful cobalt-blue screw-top from yesterday’s meal that would fit perfectly in the crevice next to his sleeping station, provided nobody has to slide open the adjacent compartment with the emergency appendectomy kit, which happens to be crammed with the lucky bingo charms he inherited from his aunt and smuggled aboard on launch day because the sight of them calms him down when he’s upset.

 An added bonus to this strategy: It’s fun.